NDarayut/Khmer-OCR-CNN-Transformer/readme.md

 ![Inference Pipeline](./assets/inference-pipeline.jpg)

 ### 1. Prerequisites
-You need to install Surya directly from its GitHub repository to ensure you have the latest detection features, along with other dependencies:
+You need to install Surya directly from its GitHub repository to ensure you have the latest detection features, or you just clone our repostiory which already contain surya:
 ```bash
 # Install Surya from GitHub
 git clone https://github.com/datalab-to/surya.git